Sentra Launches Breakthrough AI Classification Capabilities!

 <blogcta-big>

 Ran is a passionate product and customer success leader with over 12 years of experience in the cybersecurity sector.
 He combines extensive technical knowledge with a strong passion for product innovation, research and development (R&D), and customer success to deliver robust, user-centric security solutions.
 His leadership journey is marked by proven managerial skills, having spearheaded multidisciplinary teams towards achieving groundbreaking innovations and fostering a culture of excellence.
-He started at Sentra as a senior product manager, and is currently Sentra's senior technical account manager in NYC.
+He started at Sentra as a Senior Product Manager and is currently the Head of Technical Account Management, located in NYC.

 Subscribe